What is Benchmarking?

-- Quantitative Surveys - For Quantitative Surveys, users are all asked the same, close-ended questions about their behavior, background, or opinions.
-The data can then be Benchmarked and compared against the data from the next time you run that same Survey.
-Surveys are a great method for Benchmarking because they allow you to get responses from a large sample size with less effort than full out Usability Tests, but they are harder to get context and can fall victim to Response or Recency Bias.
+- Quantitative Surveys – For Quantitative Surveys, users are all asked the same, close-ended questions about their behaviour, background, or opinions.
+The data can then be benchmarked and compared against the data from the next time you run that same Survey.
+Surveys are a great method for benchmarking because they allow you to get responses from a large sample size with less effort than full out Usability Tests, but they are harder to get context and can fall victim to Response or Recency Bias.

 Step 4: Make some changes to your product